Cyprus Raw Umber Dark Pigment

 Historically, European sources of brown earths (goethite) were mined throughout many regions of Europe.
-The dark brown umbers, containing 45% to 70% iron oxide and 5% to 20% manganese dioxide, were originally extracted from the northern Italy, but are now mined primarily in Cyprus.
-Other sources of umber were found in England, France, Germany and later in the United States.
+The dark brown umbers, containing 45% to 70% iron oxide and 5% to 20% manganese dioxide, were originally extracted from northern Italy but are now mined primarily in Cyprus.
+Other sources of umber were found in England, France, Germany, and later in the United States.

-Iron oxides earth pigments are an important group of inorganic pigments derived from natural minerals.
-Iron oxide pigments are yellow, red and brown, but artists know them as ochre, sienna, red oxide and umber.
+Iron oxide earth pigments are an important group of inorganic pigments derived from natural minerals.
+Iron oxide pigments are yellow, red, and brown, but artists know them as ochre, sienna, red oxide, and umber.
 Unlike manufactured pigments, the color of natural iron oxide pigments varies with the composition of the particular segment of earth from which they come.
-The color of these pigments is derived from three constituents: the principal coloring ingredient, secondary coloring ingredients and a base.
+The color of these pigments is derived from three constituents: the principal coloring ingredient, secondary coloring ingredients, and a base.
 The combination of these ingredients produces the particular color of the earth.
-The innumerable forms and variations in which these ingredients can combine result in the wide range of possible yellows, reds and browns.
-Principal coloring ingredient: Iron oxide is the principal color producing ingredient in the earth.
-The properties of the particular iron oxide present in the earth determines its color.
+The innumerable forms and variations in which these ingredients can combine result in a wide range of possible yellows, reds, and browns.
+Principal coloring ingredient: Iron oxide is the principal color-producing ingredient in the earth.
+The properties of the particular iron oxide present in the earth determine its color.
 The nature of the iron oxide found in the deposit, rather than its percentage, is critical to the resulting earth color.
 Most rock contains some iron oxide.
 Those bearing the least amounts are limestone. white clay and colorless kaolin.
 Those containing the highest amounts are the rocks from which metallic iron is extracted.
-Secondary coloring ingredients: Calcite (calcium carbonate), pyrolusite (manganese oxide) and quartz (silica) are some common accessory minerals that affect the specific color of natural iron oxides.
+Secondary coloring ingredients: Calcite (calcium carbonate), pyrolusite (manganese oxide), and quartz (silica) are some common accessory minerals that affect the specific color of natural iron oxides.
 Manganese oxide, for example, enriches the brown in umbers.
 Base: Nearly all iron oxides have a clay base.
 Clay is the weathered product of silicate rocks and is extremely varied in composition.
 As a result, it has numerous effects on the earth's color.

-Umber is a yellowish brown to greenish brown mineral pigment used in tempera, oil and watercolor, obtained from natural earths colored by the oxides of iron and manganese.
+Umber is a yellowish-brown to greenish-brown mineral pigment used in tempera, oil, and watercolor, obtained from natural earths colored by the oxides of iron and manganese.
 Just as with sienna, the chemical composition of umber is closely related to its iron oxide content.
 What makes umber different is the increased content of manganese.
-Other substances naturally occurring in umber, include clay, talc, and calcium carbonate, do not affect its color greatly.
+Other substances naturally occurring in umber, including clay, talc, and calcium carbonate, do not affect its color greatly.
 Umbers with the highest tinting strength are those with the highest content of iron and manganese.
-Some of the finest umber comes from Cyprus and may contain up to 16% manganese oxide.
-German umber typically contains 1-2% manganese, English umber 7%, and umber from the Russian and Ukraine about 4% manganese.
+Some of the finest umbers come from Cyprus and may contain up to 16% manganese oxide.
+German umber typically contains 1-2% manganese, English umber 7%, and umber from Russia and Ukraine about 4% manganese.

 Our umber is from deposits in the Tamasos area of central Cyprus.
 It is finely ground and has a light reddish-brown masstone.
 It has excellent tinting strength and good covering power.

 As demonstrated in experiments conducted by K.I.
-Tolstikhinoy, the chromacity of natural iron oxide and clay pigments are closely related to the iron oxide content, and from a mineralogical point of view -- the content of goethite.
-Thus, with the content of iron oxide less than 23%, luminosities of the tone of pigment compose 40-50%, the purity of tone 60-70%.
-With the content of the iron oxide from 22 to 74%, luminosities of tone varies in interval of 25-40%, the purity of tone from 70 to 85%, and with the content of the iron oxide more than 75%, luminosity is located in interval of 18-25%, the purity of tone 83-90%.
+Tolstikhinoy, the chromaticity of natural iron oxide and clay pigments are closely related to the iron oxide content and, from a mineralogical point of view—the content of goethite.
+Thus, with the content of iron oxide less than 23%, luminosities of the tone of pigment compose 40-50%, and the purity of tone 60–70%.
+With the content of iron oxide from 22 to 74%, luminosities of tone vary in the interval of 25–40%, the purity of tone from 70 to 85%, and with the content of iron oxide more than 75%, luminosity is located in the interval of 18–25%, the purity of tone 83-90%.

 A characteristic of pigments containing goethite is their ability to change color when heated.
-Heating umber causes the hydrated iron oxide to give up water and with the resulting dehydration darken in shade while its tone intensifies.
-At temperatures exceeding 300° C yellow and brown pigments acquire red-brown tones.
-The most intensive red tones are obtained as a result of calcining goethite at a temperature between 500-600° C. The change in color is directly related to the dehydration of goethite and its transformation into hematite.
+Heating umber causes the hydrated iron oxide to give up water and, with the resulting dehydration, darkens in shade while its tone intensifies.
+At temperatures exceeding 300° C, yellow and brown pigments acquire red-brown tones.
+The most intensive red tones are obtained as a result of calcining goethite at a temperature between 500–600° C. The change in color is directly related to the dehydration of goethite and its transformation into hematite.
 Prolonged heating at high temperatures causes another change into a mineral of dark gray color -- magnetite.
-Roasting umber gives a pigment of black-brown color known as burnt umber.
+Roasting umber gives a pigment a black-brown color known as burnt umber.

 Permanence and Compatibility